raspberrypilearning/comic-character/en/quiz1/question_2.md

   --- feedback ---

-The data- prefix is used for custom data attributes, not for specifying the type of input.
+Not quite!
+The syntax `input-type` is not an attribute in the `<input>` element and will not specify the category of input the user can enter.

   --- /feedback ---